Episode 290 - The Despot, Theodore Laskaris

 He was picked up by the Angeloi as a commander of one of the palace guard regiments, and it was in this capacity that he gained the trust and favour of AAK.

-Lascaris was about twenty-five when the Emperor married him to his daughter, clearly seeing in Theodore a man he could mould and guide guide towards higher office.
+Lascaris was about twenty-five when the Emperor married him to his daughter, clearly seeing in Theodore a man he could mould and guide towards higher office.

 Having said that, the Vasilafs didn't have limitless faith in Theodore's loyalty, because he didn't tell him about his escape from Constantinople during the First Crusader siege in 1203.

 Lascaris was as surprised as anyone when he woke up to the news that his patron had fled in the night.
+It left Theodore at the mercy of Alexius Angelos, who swiftly took control of the city.

+Lascaris was thrown into prison, but was left alive long enough to make his escape.
 Within a month or so, his friends managed to bust him out and ship him and his family across the water to Anatolia.

 We don't know if Theodore had a say in this decision.
+If he did, then it was a telling one.

-His father-in-law had fled west into Thrace, but instead of joining him, Theodore headed east.
+His father-in-law had fled west into Thrace, but instead of joining him, Theodore headed east. east.

 Anatolia was both a land free of Latin troops and his ancestral home.